-The 3GPP System shall allow the operator to compose network slices, i.e. sets of network functions (e.g. potentially from different vendors), resources to run these network functions and policies and configurations, e.g. for hosting multiple enterprises or MVNOs etc.
+[PR 5.1.2.1-001] The 3GPP System shall allow the operator to compose network slices, i.e. sets of network functions (e.g. potentially from different vendors), resources to run these network functions and policies and configurations, e.g. for hosting multiple enterprises or MVNOs etc.

-The 3GPP system shall allow the operator to dynamically create network slice to form a complete, autonomous and fully operational network customised to cater for different diverse market scenarios.
+[PR 5.1.2.1-002] The 3GPP system shall allow the operator to dynamically create network slice to form a complete, autonomous and fully operational network customised to cater for different diverse market scenarios.

-The 3GPP System shall be able to identify certain terminals and subscribers to be associated with a particular network slice.
+[PR 5.1.2.1-003] The 3GPP System shall be able to identify certain terminals and subscribers to be associated with a particular network slice.

 Editor’s Note: The following requirements are agreed in meeting #72.

-The 3GPP System shall enable a UE to simultaneously obtain services from one or more specific network slices of one operator e.g. based on subscription or terminal type.
+[PR 5.1.2.1-004] The 3GPP System shall enable a UE to simultaneously obtain services from one or more specific network slices of one operator e.g. based on subscription or terminal type.

-The 3GPP system shall allow the operator to operate and manage network slices that fulfil required criteria for different market scenarios.
+[PR 5.1.2.1-005] The 3GPP system shall allow the operator to operate and manage network slices that fulfil required criteria for different market scenarios.

-The 3GPP system shall allow the operator to operate different network slices in parallel with isolation that e.g. prevents data communication in one slice to negatively impact services offered by other slices.
+[PR 5.1.2.1-006] The 3GPP system shall allow the operator to operate different network slices in parallel with isolation that e.g. prevents data communication in one slice to negatively impact services offered by other slices.

-The 3GPP System shall have the capability to conform to service-specific security assurance requirements in a single network slice, rather than the whole network.
+[PR 5.1.2.1-007] The 3GPP System shall have the capability to conform to service-specific security assurance requirements in a single network slice, rather than the whole network.

-The 3GPP System shall have the capability to provide a level of isolation between network slices which confines a potential cyber-attack to a single network slice.
+[PR 5.1.2.1-008] The 3GPP System shall have the capability to provide a level of isolation between network slices which confines a potential cyber-attack to a single network slice.

-The 3GPP system shall allow the operator to authorize third parties to create, manage a network slice configuration (e.g. scale slices) via suitable APIs, within the limits set by the network operator.
+[PR 5.1.2.1-009] The 3GPP system shall allow the operator to authorize third parties to create, manage a network slice configuration (e.g. scale slices) via suitable APIs, within the limits set by the network operator.

-The 3GPP system shall support elasticity of network slice in term of capacity with no negative impact on the services of this slice or other slices.
+[PR 5.1.2.1-010] The 3GPP system shall support elasticity of network slice in term of capacity with no negative impact on the services of this slice or other slices.

-The 3GPP system shall be able to change the slices with minimal impact on the ongoing subscriber’s services served by other slices, i.e. new network slice addition, removal of existing network slice, or update of network slice functions or configuration.
+[PR 5.1.2.1-011] The 3GPP system shall be able to change the slices with minimal impact on the ongoing subscriber’s services served by other slices, i.e. new network slice addition, removal of existing network slice, or update of network slice functions or configuration.

-The 3GPP System shall be able to support E2E (e.g. RAN, CN) resource management for a network slice.
+[PR 5.1.2.1-012] The 3GPP System shall be able to support E2E (e.g. RAN, CN) resource management for a network slice.

 Editor’s Note: The following requirements are agreed in meeting #72.

-The 3GPP system shall enable operators to use the network slicing concept to efficiently support multiple 3rd parties (e.g. enterprises) that require similar network characteristics.
+[PR 5.1.2.1-013] The 3GPP system shall enable operators to use the network slicing concept to efficiently support multiple 3rd parties (e.g. enterprises) that require similar network characteristics.

 Editor’s Note: The following requirements are copied from [2], clause 5.69.3:

-The 3GPP system shall enable operators to define and identify network slices with common functionality to be available for home and roaming users.
+[PR 5.1.2.1-014] The 3GPP system shall enable operators to define and identify network slices with common functionality to be available for home and roaming users.

-The 3GPP system shall enable operators to specify the network functionalities that a network slice is required to provide.
+[PR 5.1.2.1-015] The 3GPP system shall enable operators to specify the network functionalities that a network slice is required to provide.

-The 3GPP system shall support the inclusion of 3GPP defined functions as well as proprietary 3rd party or operator provided functions in a network slice.
+[PR 5.1.2.1-016] The 3GPP system shall support the inclusion of 3GPP defined functions as well as proprietary 3rd party or operator provided functions in a network slice, including

+Hosting multiple 3rd parties (e.g.,enterprises) or MVNOs.

+Serving home and roaming user

+Supporting diverse market scenarios